andresteingress/andresteingress.github.io/_posts/2018-09-05-gradle-daemon-and-jenkins.md

 }
 ```

 And that's it.
-With these changes in place, our build now spawns Gradle daemons if necessary and takes full power of Gradle's incremental build and caching capabilities.
+With these changes in place, our build now spawns Gradle daemons and takes full advantage of Gradle's incremental build and caching capabilities.

 ### Summary